jBerling/abmedium/packages/abmedium/README.md

 // 4. [["äpple", 1], ["banan", 2], ["päron", 3]]
 ```

-If it doesn't, a disagreement will replace the underlaying value.
+However, if the actual and expected value differ a disagreement will be projected.

 ```javascript
 out = treeOf(proj({ ...treedoc, 4: str("lemon") }, ["se"]), stringPresenter);